Golf Course Guidance

 - Club storage is not permitted.

-- One day tournaments and similar events are permitted where the total number of people mixing does not exceed the organized gathering limit (e.g. 50 in phase 4).
+- Tournaments and similar events are permitted where the total number of people mixing over the span of one day does not exceed the organized gathering limit (e.g. 50 in phase 4).
 This is to keep contact tracing manageable in the instance of a positive case.
-There could be the potential for a second group of 50 players up to a maximum of 100 people across gatherings provided the two groups do not mix (as per the multiple gathering guidance).
-Pre approval of the operational plan would be required should the total number of people involved exceed 50.
+There could be the potential for additional groups of 50 players provided the groups do not mix (as per the multiple gathering guidance).
+Pre-approval of the operational plan would be required should the total number of people involved exceed 50.

 - Lessons can be offered where physical distancing and gathering limits can be observed.